mlabs-haskell/plutip/docs/tasty-integration.md

       ]
 ```

-1. Will start local network with default config (more on configuring below)
+1. Will start the local network with default config (more on configuring below)
-2. Description of test group that will be run on current instance of network
+2. Description of test group that will be run on current instance of the network
-3. Test scenario that will be performed on local network with it's description.
+3. Test scenario that will be performed on the local network with it's description.
 Scenario includes:
    1. (3.1.)
 Initialization of `wallets`.
-Two addresses will be funded: first will have 2 UTxOs with 100 and 200 Ada, second - single UTxO with 10 Ada.
+In this case two addresses will be funded: first will have 2 UTxOs with 100 and 200 Ada, second - single UTxO with 10 Ada.
-   2. (3.2) Execution of "`someContract :: Contract w s e a`". `PaymentPubKeyHash` of *first wallet* will be accessible in `someContract` as "own PaymentPubKeyHash". e.g with `ownFirstPaymentPubKeyHash`. `PaymentPubKeyHash` of *second* initiated wallet is brought to scope by `wallet2pkh` during pattern match on list (more on that below).
+   2. (3.2) Execution of "`someContract :: Contract w s e a`". `PaymentPubKeyHash` of *first wallet* will be accessible in `someContract` as "own PaymentPubKeyHash". e.g with `ownFirstPaymentPubKeyHash`. `PaymentPubKeyHash` of *second* initiated wallet is brought into scope by `wallet2pkh` during pattern match on list (more on that below).
-   3. (3.3) Check (or predicate) that will be run for result returned by execution `someContract`.
+   3. (3.3) List of checks or `predicates` which will be performed for the result of `someContract` execution.

+It is possible to run several scenarios on single network instance - note that `withConfiguredCluster` accepts list of `assertExecution`'s.

 ## Initializing wallets